Bummed out by your breakouts?

 - This means touching your face as little as possible, resisting the urge to pick, and regularly changing towels and pillowcases.

 - Cleansing your face twice daily is a no-brainer, especially after wearing makeup or working up a sweat at the gym.

 However, as well as cleaning the surface of the skin, you need to rid the pores of the excess dirt, oil and debris that’s at the root of the problem.

 Gentle chemical exfoliation is key, here, with products that contain AHAs or BHA (salicylic acid).
 Our Flash Perfection Exfoliator, formulated with a blend of gentle physical exfoliants and AHAs from Australian Finger Lime, is ideal as it resurfaces the skin AND speeds up cell turnover to prevent congestion.

 Another power product to have in your blackhead-busting arsenal?
 A clay mask!

 With powerful pore-purging properties, clay helps draw out impurities, clear congestion and regulate oil production.

-Formulated with A-Beauty hero Australian Pink Clay, our Porefining Face Mask – which also contains witch hazel for added pore refining benefits – can be used 2-3 times a week for oily and breakout-prone skin to prevent getting the worst blackheads ever.
+Formulated with A-Beauty hero Australian Pink Clay, our Porefining Face Mask – which also contains witch hazel for added pore refining benefits – can be used 2-3 times a week for oily and breakout-prone skin.

 Before and after using Sand & Sky's Australian Pink Clay Porefining Mask @biancafurnello